 Asset Years

 Computers 3 years

 Equipment 5 years

+Art paintings Not depreciated

-Included in equipment are paintings that have been received by the Foundation for display in The Villa Campus.
-These paintings have been recorded at the fair market value determined at the time of receipts which totals \$31,987.
+Paintings that have been received by the Foundation for display in The Villa Campus have been recorded at the fair market value determined at the time of receipts which totals \$31,987.
 These assets are not depreciated.